johannwerner/Testio/README.md

 ## Known issues

 - error handling was not done well and need a better solution there.
-- tapping on the status bar while filter view will scroll the filter view up.
-I decided this was a feature and not a bug.
 - Keyboard layout is different on iPhone 8 than design
 - The requirements are not clear when to update from cache to live data and how leaving the user with a bad experience potentially.
 Possibly should have a update to live data button.